-We define UCDI-ventures as for-profit ventures that offer immaterial and digitized usercontributed multimedia content via a website for direct consumption to an interactive community, where the number of users determines the value of the entire service offering to the individual user.
+We define UCDI-ventures as for-profit ventures that offer immaterial and digitized user-contributed multimedia content via a website for direct consumption to an interactive community, where the number of users determines the value of the entire service offering to the individual user.
 UCDI-ventures show three common characteristics, (1) user-contributed content, (2) network effects, and (3) an interactive community.

 UCDI-ventures are characterized by user-contributed content (Kautz et al., 1997; Korica et al., 2006; Tredinnick, 2006) such as video, music, pictures, or personal profiles.
 User-contributed content may, but does not need to be user-generated content.
 For instance, YouTube and other ventures show professional content recorded by users and cut to clip length.
 The relative importance of user-contributed content to the service offering differs among UCDI-ventures (Filimon, 2006).
 Based on the user-contributed content, some UCDI-ventures design services restricting to user ratings and comments, whereas other UCDI-ventures create more enhanced services (Pitt et al., 2006).
 Concerning the type and format of user-contributed content, some UCDI-ventures such as Flickr (photographs) and YouTube (videos) focus mainly on one content type and format.
-Others such as Myspace facilitate user contribution of various content types and formats (Kolbitsch & Maurer, 2006).
+Others such as Myspace facilitate user contribution of various content types and formats (Kolbitsch and Maurer, 2006).
 Regarding content accessibility, some UCDI-ventures make their content available to the public, whereas others restrict access to individuals affiliated with the contributing users (e.g., Facebook).

-UCDI-ventures are subject to network effects (Fumero, 2006; Millard & Ross, 2006), i.e., the value of the UCDI-venture to a user depends on the number of users (Shankar & Bayus, 2003; Shapiro & Varian, 1998).
-Network effects differ, however, concerning the degree of continuity and interaction required for network effects to occur (Stone & Levy, 2006; Wilson, 2006).
+UCDI-ventures are subject to network effects (Fumero, 2006; Millard and Ross, 2006), i.e., the value of the UCDI-venture to a user depends on the number of users (Shankar and Bayus, 2003; Shapiro and Varian, 1998).
+Network effects differ, however, concerning the degree of continuity and interaction required for network effects to occur (Stone and Levy, 2006; Wilson, 2006).

 UCDI-ventures grow an interactive community in which users interact with each other via a website (Choi et al., 2006).
-Some UCDI-ventures such as YouTube mainly foster the consumption of user-contributed content; they facilitate commenting and rating only as addons.
+Some UCDI-ventures such as YouTube mainly foster the consumption of user-contributed content; they facilitate commenting and rating only as add-ons.
 Other UCDI-ventures strive for ongoing interaction of users via instant messaging, chat rooms, or message boards (Korica et al., 2006).
 Examples of the latter category are Facebook or LinkedIn, both building a service model around iterative and sustained user interactions.

-3 UCDI-VENTURE SUCCESS DRIVERS
+UCDI-VENTURE SUCCESS DRIVERS

-3.1 General Venture Success Drivers
+General Venture Success Drivers

+The entrepreneurship literature brings forward many diverse success drivers (e.g., Churchill and Lewis, 1986; Osborne, 1995; Roberts, 1991).
 Success drivers originate in two streams of entrepreneurship research.
-The first stream analyzes characteristics of ventures in a given environment from a natural selection perspective (e.g., Aldrich, 1979; Hannan & Freeman, 1977; Hawley, 1950; Katz & Kahn, 1966).
-The second stream identifies success drivers within the organization that actively manages its environment to succeed (e.g., Low & MacMillan, 1988).
-It includes studies regarding individual success drivers (e.g., Begley & Boyd, 1987; Cross & Travaglione, 2003; Earl, 2003; Hadjimanolis, 2000; Kakati, 2003; Kelmar & Wingham, 1995; Krauss et al., 2005; Smilor, 1997; Starr & MacMillan, 1990; Timmons, 1982).
-It also includes works focusing on comprehensive models of success drivers (Baum et al., 2001; Chrisman et al., 1998; Rogoff et al., 2004 Vesper, 1980).
+The first stream analyzes characteristics of ventures in a given environment from a natural selection perspective (e.g., Aldrich, 1979; Hannan and Freeman, 1977; Katz and Kahn, 1966).
+The second stream identifies success drivers within the organization that actively manages its environment to succeed (e.g., Low and MacMillan, 1988).
+It includes studies regarding individual success drivers (e.g., Begley and Boyd, 1987; Cross and Travaglione, 2003; Earl, 2003; Hadjimanolis, 2000; Kakati, 2003; Kelmar and Wingham, 1995; Krauss et al., 2005; Smilor, 1997; Starr and MacMillan, 1990; Timmons, 1982).
+It also contains works focusing on comprehensive models of success drivers (Baum et al., 2001; Chrisman et al., 1998; Rogoff et al., 2004 Vesper, 1980).
+It mainly covers psychological factors (e.g., Norton and Moore, 2002), cognitive factors (e.g., Gatewood et al., 1995; Sapienza et al., 2004), and resource-based factors (e.g., Cooper et al., 1994; Lee et al., 2001).